-The purpose of an informative essay, sometimes called an expository essay, is to educate others on a certain topic.
+The purpose of an informative essay is to educate others on a certain topic.
 Typically, these essays will answer one of the five Ws: who, what, where, when, and why.
 Of course, they can also answer "how," indicating how to do something.

 Informative essays must never express your opinion or try to convince others to take a certain action or stance.
 That role is expressly reserved for persuasive essays.
 Of course, if your informative essay is interesting enough, it may move readers to learn more about the subject, but they'll have to come to that on their own, thanks to the wealth of interesting information you present.

-Read on to learn more about how to construct an informative essay, as well as examples of informative essays to help you get started.
+Read on to learn more about how to write an informative essay, as well as examples of informative essays to help you get started.

 The basic structure of an informative essay is very simple.
 It needs to have a beginning, middle, and end.
 These are known more formally as the introduction, body, and conclusion, respectively.

 The beginning, otherwise known as the introduction, is your opportunity to present your thesis statement and grab the attention of the reader.
 Your thesis statement must be one sentence, making it very clear what the reader will be informed about.

 The introduction can be anywhere from a paragraph to a page, depending on the requirements and circumstances.
 Use this opportunity to introduce the main idea, provide any pertinent definitions, and briefly describe what will be covered.
 Above all else, the introduction must clearly state what readers are about to explore.
 Be sure to steer clear of any evidence of your opinion on the topic.

 Below, you'll find two informative essay introduction examples to help you brainstorm your own ideas.

 Sample Introduction #1: This essay discusses the topic of donating blood.